GLOBAL MARKETS-Wall Street steady ahead of inflation data, Fed action | Headlines

 GLOBAL MARKETS-Wall Street steady ahead of inflation data, Fed action

-Global stocks, U.S. Treasury yields and the dollar were muted on Monday as investors await the last round of transatlantic interest rate hikes this year from a trio of central banks, hoping that now-hefty pace of increases in borrowing costs will finally show signs of easing.
+Global stocks, U.S. Treasury yields and the dollar were steady on Monday as investors awaited the last round of transatlantic central bank interest rate hikes this year, hoping that the now-hefty pace of increases in borrowing costs will finally show signs of easing.
 U.S. stocks edged higher in early trading, indicating a cautious start on Wall Street.

-Global stocks, U.S. Treasury yields and the dollar were muted on Monday as investors await the last round of transatlantic interest rate hikes this year from a trio of central banks, hoping that now-hefty pace of increases in borrowing costs will finally show signs of easing.
+Global stocks, U.S. Treasury yields and the dollar were steady on Monday as investors awaited the last round of transatlantic central bank interest rate hikes this year, hoping that the now-hefty pace of increases in borrowing costs will finally show signs of easing.

 The dollar eased, its losses contained by data last week that showed U.S. wholesale inflation rose more than expected last month, reinforcing the view that the Federal Reserve may have to keep interest rates higher for longer.
 The U.S. consumer price index for November is due on Tuesday, when a slowdown in core annual inflation is anticipated.